Here is a list of commonly-used terms, acronyms and concepts with which truth n00bs, normies, and those new to this site may be unfamiliar.

 PotatoHeads: The individuals directly associated with prominent Flat Earth proponent Patricia Steere and her ‘Flat Earth and Other Hot Potatoes‘ YouTube serial show.

-Scene: As in, ‘this scene’, ‘the Flat Earth scene’, etc. A term to describe a virtual environment in which otherwise-disparate individuals (primarily on YouTube but also elsewhere).
+Scene: As in, ‘this scene’, ‘the Flat Earth scene’, etc. A term to describe the virtual environment in which otherwise-disparate individuals congregate (primarily on YouTube but also elsewhere).
 Those who have frequented one or another scene for an extended period can begin to see others within it as they would see their ‘real life’ friends and peers (and vice versa); they become oblivious to the relatively infinitesimal size (and significance) of the ‘community’ or ‘movement’ of which they feel a part.
 An understanding of cognitive biases and crowd psychology can help mitigate common negative consequences associated with involvement in these scenes.
 See TPWRTS and ACTism.